-Respectfully, I submit the FY2024 Smith County Budget as adopted.
+Respectfully, I submit the FY2025 Smith County Budget as adopted.
 This document is a compilation of many hours of projection and planning by the Commissioners Court, the County Auditor, and all elected and appointed officials in consideration of the many services Smith County is responsible for delivering to its citizens.

 Each department is required to make budget requests based on necessity, and all requested expenditures require justification.
 This adopted budget reflects careful review and consideration of budget requests from all departments and thoughtful analysis of those requests compared to anticipated financial resources for the year.
 Without affecting the quality of services to our constituents, our goal in this budget is to continue building trust with our community and maintaining a low tax rate.
-The theme of this year's budget is "Together We Can", underscoring the County's intent to continue with the commitment to improving road and bridge funding and shoring up support service staffing where needed in the elected offices and departments.